samraskul/react-jsconfig.json/README.md

 # react-jsconfig.json
-go to react component after click on a component
+go to the react component after click on a component

 jsconfig.json:
 ```